lschierer/RUT/packages/luke/20070923/a-place-to-live-step-2.md

 ---

-title: a place to live, step 2
+title: "a place to live, step 2"
 date: 2007-09-23 03:06:15
 tags:
   -  personal